deepmedia/MavenDeployer/README.md

 # MavenPublisher

 A lightweight, handy tool for publishing your maven packages (for example, Android AARs, Java JARs, Kotlin KLibs) to different kinds of maven repositories.
-Currently, [Sonatype](https://central.sonatype.org/), [Bintray](https://bintray.com) and local directories are supported.
+It supports publishing into:
+- local directories, to use them as local maven repositories in other projects
+- Sonatype Nexus repositories, including [Sonatype OSSRH / Maven Central](https://central.sonatype.org/)
+- Bintray's [JCenter](https://bintray.com), soon to be deprecated

 To use any of the publisher plugins, you must configure the plugin repository in your build script: